 North Louisiana is home to one species of bear: the Louisiana Black Bear.
 The black bear is the official state mammal, and probably the most famous mammal in Louisiana.
 These gals and guys are so famous that, in 1907, Teddy Roosevelt made a special trip to North Louisiana to hunt black bear (and to make a few speeches).
-Unfortunately, this wasn't the famous bear trip that resulted in everybody's favorite huggable bedtime toy; he was on the Mississippians' side of the river during that 1902 trip.
-However, in 1907, Roosevelt reported that he was “In the Louisiana Canebrakes”—which indicates that he was in the Tensas River region, not that he had been swallowed whole by a pair of rattlesnakes.
-Indeed, he was in the Carroll and Madison Parish areas.
+There is some contention as to where Teddy Roosevelt was when this occurred.
+Mississippians claim he was on their side of the river.
+However, Roosevelt reported that he was “In the Louisiana Canebrakes”—which indicates that he was in the Tensas River region, not that he had been swallowed whole by a pair of rattlesnakes.
 Warning: It’s illegal to kill a bear in Louisiana.
 If you try to imitate the former President's hunting trip, you will be liable for a fine and may face jail time!

 Black bears were once nearly extinct in Louisiana, but the Louisiana Department of Wildlife and Fisheries has successfully reestablished the black bear.
 As late as 2010, there were only 300 recorded black bears in Louisiana.
 The main arteries for these animals were along the Tensas, Atchafalaya, lower East Pearl and Pascagoula River basins.
 Louisiana, Texas, and Mississippi have all listed the black bear as protected.
 In addition, the Federal government has listed the Louisiana Black Bear in the Endangered Species Act.The animal was removed from the national registry of endangered animals in May of 2016.